animeshon/docs/docs/graphql/quickstarts.md

 ## Query response
-When sending a query, the endpoint answer with a data structure which match the provided query structure.
+After sending a query, the endpoint answers with a data structure which match the provided query structure.
-Is then responsability of the consuming application deserialize the response in some meaningful structure.
+Is the responsability of the consumer client to deserialize the response into a meaningful structure.

 ```graphql title="Query"